mylifeisoofed/Sales-Tax-Calculator/README.md

 This is a simple state sales tax calculator app I made in Android Studio written in Kotlin utilizing Jetpack Compose.

 Simply enter the price tag and the app will calculate the tax and total after applying sales tax.

-It currently only applies Washington state sales tax ( will add other states soon ^_^ )
+** Currently, only a few states have been added ( will add other states soon ^_^ )

 <img src="https://github.com/mylifeisoofed/Sales-Tax-Calculator/assets/58831022/75ffb0e6-1dae-47c0-b657-ab1f0efe90e9" width="400">